olcf/hands-on-with-slate/modules/01_Quickstart/05_build.md

 cluster.

 A BuildConfig describes how the integrated contianer build service actually builds the container.
-In this example, our configuration is minimal but the BuildConfig has more advanced configuration options such as automatically build containers from configuration stored in a git repo.
+In this nginx, our configuration is minimal but the BuildConfig has more advanced configuration options such as automatically build containers from configuration stored in a git repo.

 Using the `oc` client utility we can create a "binary" input build which means that the Build input will come from our local machine.

 ```
-$ oc new-build --name example-build --binary
+$ oc new-build --name nginx-build --binary
     * A Docker build using binary input will be created
-      * The resulting image will be pushed to image stream tag "example-build:latest"
+      * The resulting image will be pushed to image stream tag "nginx-build:latest"
       * A binary build was created, use 'oc start-build --from-dir' to trigger a new build

---> Creating resources with label build=example-build ...
+--> Creating resources with label build=nginx-build ...
-    imagestream.image.openshift.io "example-build" created
+    imagestream.image.openshift.io "nginx-build" created
-    buildconfig.build.openshift.io "example-build" created
+    buildconfig.build.openshift.io "nginx-build" created
 --> Success
 ```